bitcoincashorg/bitcoincash.org/spec/uahf-technical-spec.md

 NOTE 3: If bit 6 is not set, only the unmodified nHashType will be used to compute the hash and verify the signature.

+NOTE 4: The magic 'fork id' value used by UAHF-compatible clients is zero.
+This means that the change in hash when bit 6 is set is effected only by the adapted signing algorithm (see REQ-6-3).

 ### REQ-6-3 (use adapted BIP143 hash algorithm for protected transactions)